juanjaho/AnimeArcaneGAN_Mobile/README.md

-# animeGAN_Mobile

-Mobile Implementation of AnimeGANv2
+# Mobile Implementation of AnimeGANv2

 This project is a wrapper of the base model made by @TachibanaYoshino [AnimeGANv2](https://github.com/TachibanaYoshino/AnimeGANv2) and the weighted face model by @bryandlee [ animegan2-pytorch](https://github.com/bryandlee/animegan2-pytorch).